 Peanut Allergy Compensation Claims Guide – How Much Can I Claim? – How To Claim For A Allergic Reaction to Nuts?

-For those who do not have a nut allergy, they merely view the condition as a mere annoyance… something that means you’re restricted from a number of chocolate bars in your local newsagents.
-However, anyone with a nut allergy knows that it is way more serious than this.
-A nut allergy can be extremely dangerous, with symptoms ranging from shortness of breath to severe facial swelling.
-In fact, did you know that approximately 5,000 people are hospitalised due to food allergies?
-This is according to the Food Standards Agency, and there is no denying that nut allergies are some of the most common.
+Those who do not have a nut allergy may merely view the condition as a mere annoyance; something that means you’re restricted from a number of chocolate bars in your local newsagents.
+However, anyone with a nut allergy knows that it is much more serious than this.

 Select A Section